 Introduction Growth The early development of a destination, typically driven by one sector - the wine industry in the case of the Orange Region.
 This is characterized by growing demand and awareness, an increase in visitation, and increasing product development.
-Maturity Decline / Revitalisation Products and experiences are refined, the destination brand and The destination either begins to lose market share due to stagnation,
+Maturity Decline / Revitalisation Products and experiences are refined, the destination brand and position is strong, and visitor yield is high.
+The destination either begins to lose market share due to stagnation, or is re-ignited through revitalisation work